Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-The detector is about 53 km from Yangjiang and Taishan nuclear power plants, producing a total thermal power of 36GW.
-It is a 20ktons liquid scintillator with $\sim$15,000 20$^{\prime\prime}$ high detection efficiency PMTs(at 1MeV).
+The JUNO detector at Jiangmen, Kaiping is about 53 km from Yangjiang and Taishan nuclear power plants, producing a total thermal power of 36GW.
+The configuration of 20ktons of liquid scintillator with $\sim$15,000 20$^{\prime\prime}$ high detection efficiency PMTs(at 1MeV) makes it the largest liquid scintillation detector ever built.
 It is planned to locate at a depth of 700m through a tunnel to suppress muon induced background.
 Also, a 270 m high granite mountain will shield the cosmic muons.
 JUNO includes an underground experiment hall, a water pool, a central detector and muon tracking detector.
 The water pool will protect the central detector from natural activity and also serves as a water \~{C}erenkov detector with $\sim$1500 20$^{\prime\prime}$ PMTs to track cosmic muons\cite{an2016neutrino}.
+The experiment is anticipated to take data from 2020.